Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/forest-school--11-plus--maths--2020--sample-paper-3_pr_prpcc.md

 Kasey takes $24 \ \text{minutes}$ to cycle from $A$ to $B$.

-Shayban cycles at three quarters of Kasey’s speed.
+Shayban cycles at three quarters of Kasey's speed.

 How long does it take Shayban to cycle from $A$ to $B?$